brandontlocke/NERtwork/README.md

 ## Overview

 NERtwork is a collection of scripts to help you create a network graph of co-occurring named entities using open source tools.
-This is done by using Stanford Named Entity Recognizer to identify named entities in the documents, then using NetworkX to create a [bipartite projected network](https://en.wikipedia.org/wiki/Bipartite_network_projection) and exporting the node and edge lists for use in network visualization tools.
+This is done by using Stanford Named Entity Recognizer to identify named entities in the documents, then using NetworkX to create a [bipartite projected network](https://en.wikipedia.org/wiki/Bipartite_network_projection), which is exportable in different formats..

 Software required: